-Polina Osetinskaya was born in Moscow, and began performing at the age of five.
-She gave her first concert at the age of six at the Vilnius Conservatory in Lithuania, and was soon acclaimed as a Wunderkind in the Soviet Union.
-Later, she continued her studies at the Leningrad Conservatory under Marina Wolf and at the Moscow Conservatory under Vera Gornostaeva.
+Internationally acclaimed pianist Polina Osetinskaya began her career at the age of five and was soon acclaimed as a wunderkind in the former Soviet Union.
+She gave her first concert at the age of six and entered the Central Music School of the Moscow Conservatory at the age of seven.
+Ms. Osetinskaya continued her studies at the Leningrad Conservatory with Marina Wolf and later at the Moscow Conservatory with Vera Gornostaeva.

 Ms. Osetinskaya’s onstage chamber partners have included Maxim Vengerov, Dmitry Sitkovetsky and Julian Milkis, among others.
 She has worked with conductors who include Teodor Currentzis, Andrey Boreyko, Tugan Sokhiev, Laurent Petitgirard, Yan Pascal Tortelier, and Alexander Sladkovsky.
 Ms. Osetinskaya has appeared with musicAeterna,Mariinsky Orchestra, the St. Petersburg Philharmonic Orchestra, Moscow Philharmonic Orchestra, Russian National Orchestra, and Tokyo Philharmonic Orchestra, among others.